vectorgrp/sil-kit/docs/api/rpc.rst

 ~~~~~~

 RpcClients and RpcServers can be annotated with string-based key-value pairs (labels).
 Additional to the matching
-requirements regarding functionName and RpcExchangeFormat, RpcServers will only receive calls by RpcClients if their
+requirements regarding rpcChannel and RpcExchangeFormat, RpcServers will only receive calls by RpcClients if their
 labels apply the following matching rules:

 * A RpcClient without labels matches any other RpcServer.